harpermiller/Exoplanet-predictions-using-SVM/README.md

 ![exoplanets.jpg](Images/exoplanets.jpg)

-## Note

-Keep in mind that this homework is optional!
-However, you will gain a much greater understanding of testing and tuning different Classification models if you do complete it.

 ## Background

 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.